-If you are a frequent traveler to Mexico, at some point, you’ll find yourself passing through Guadalajara.
-It’s location and the fact that it’s the second largest city in Mexico make it a prime area for flights in and out of the country.
-It’s also a great base for exploring the region.
-Many connecting flights are from Guadalajara and while it might be tempting to fly on through to your final destination, why not plan a layover and spend at least 24 hours in Guadalajara?
+If Mexico tops your list of destinations, then at some point, you’ll probably find yourself flying through Guadalajara.
+Its location and the fact that it’s the second largest city in Mexico make it a prime area for flights in and out of the country.

 24 Hours in Guadalajara